HHCP School Sponsorship

 Get involved

 If you are interested in culture and travel, can provide specialised skills and being personally involved in the well-being and education of these communities, then maybe volunteering might be the thing for you.
-Alternatively explore opportunities for helping from home by assembling sanitation kits, knitting, fundraising etc. Apply to Volunteer
+Alternatively explore opportunities for helping from home by adopting a school or hospital, fundraising, or doing a trek for charity.
+Click on the photo to learn more.

 Donate to HHCPN